Learn more about pressure transducers

 Available with cable, cable with conduit fitting, twist lock connector, mini-DIN, and pins with glass-to-metal seals terminations.
 The twist lock connector and pin terminations are available in hermetically sealed versions for the highest environmental protection.

 A host of other options are available including various agency listings and, shunt cals, potentiometers and custom calibrations.
 In the future, materials other than Stainless steel will also be available.
+This article explains each transducer specifications to align those to your needs.

 Is there a premium price for the custom pressure transducer?